FlexMeasures/flexmeasures/documentation/dev/plugins.rst

         print(f"I am a CLI command, part of FlexMeasures: {current_app}")

-.. note:: You can overwrite FlexMeasures routes here, for example the root route ``/``, as FlexMeasures registers plugin routes before its own.
+.. note:: You can overwrite FlexMeasures routes here.
+In our example above, we set the root route ``/``.
+FlexMeasures registers plugin routes before its own, so in this case visiting the root URL of your app will display this plugged-in view (the same you'd see at `/metrics`).

 .. note:: Plugin views can also be added to the FlexMeasures UI menu ― just name them in the config setting :ref:`menu-config`.